FazeNCode/my-notes/Docker/Install.md

-<h2> Configuration of docker </h2> --
+<h2> Configuration of docker </h2>
 If you want to use docker without the need of running sudo everytime you run docker, put the user in the docker group by running the command below

 ```
 usermod -aG docker faze
 ```

-To confirm docker has been installed and configured
+To confirm docker has been installed and configured run docker hello-world
 ```
 docker hello-world
 ```